 Rick Keller, director of Altarum's Center for Connected Health, makes that case in Healthcare IT News.
 Read the article "COVID-19 shows why we must prioritize public health surveillance funding."

-Director, Connected HealthAreas of Expertise
+Vice President, Connected HealthAreas of Expertise

-Rick manages the development of highly technical health care software systems that support disease reporting, syndromic surveillance, public health registries, and other functions.
+Rick Keller manages the development of highly technical health care software systems that support disease reporting, syndromic surveillance, public health registries, and other functions.
 Rick holds a bachelor’s degree and master’s degree in computer science from the University of Michigan and Oakland University, respectively.